Booking.com: best prices

 Visit Seville - More Places to Visit

-Just outside the historic centre there are still lots of monuments worth visiting.
+Just outside the historic centre of Seville there are still lots of monuments worth visiting.
 Top among them are the beautiful Plaza de Espana and the other buildings in the Parque Maria Luisa and Seville's wonderful new addition; the Metrapol Parasol, an enormous mushroom like structure that soars above the Plaza de la Encarnacion.

 To the South of Seville, a short walk from the centre, is the Parque Maria Luisa.
 This park was donated to the city of Seville by Princess Maria Luisa and it became the venue of the 1929 Ibero-American Exposition.
 The fabulous Plaza de Espana, one of Seville's most popular monuments was built for this as were the Museo de Artes y Costumbres Populares and the Museo Arqueologico.